 If you are moving to Florida, particularly from high tax states, you need to move quickly to establish your residency.
 Every month of delay is potentially one more month that your prior state will attempt to attach itself to your income.
-Many high earning individuals may maintain homes in both locations, or business interests, and working to minimize being subjected to the income tax of your prior state is important.
+Additionally, many high-earning individuals may maintain homes in both locations or business interests, and working to minimize being subjected to the income tax of your prior state is important.

 We work with former residents of Massachusetts, New York, New Jersey, California, Washington D.C., and other high tax jurisdictions to establish themselves as Florida residents.

 We offer this service primarily as a courtesy to our new clients moving into Florida.
-When we get on a Zoom Call, we can review with you whether you need us to do the groundwork first, or if you’re just going to move down and start establishing residency.
+So when we get on a Zoom Call, we can review with you whether you need us to do the groundwork first, or if you’re going to move down and start establishing residency.

 We’ll help you quickly move your financial affairs to Florida, so you can focus on the important things like golfing, beaches, and hurricane preparations.